Scheduled MonumentsEnglandPalisaded hilltop enclosure, a slight univallate hillfort, and a dewpond at Skelmore Heads, 280m east of Woodside Farm

 What is Palisaded hilltop enclosure, a slight univallate hillfort, and a dewpond at Skelmore Heads, 280m east of Woodside Farm?

-Skelmore Heads is a slight univallate hillfort located on high ground near Woodside Farm in Lancashire.
+Skelmore Heads is a slight univallate hillfort situated on elevated terrain near Woodside Farm in Lancashire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014875.

 Who is responsible for protecting Palisaded hilltop enclosure, a slight univallate hillfort, and a dewpond at Skelmore Heads, 280m east of Woodside Farm?